-It sets out a long-term vision (10 years) with a short term (3 years) Implementation Plan for how publicly accessible EV charging infrastructure will be deployed within the Lithgow LGA for the benefit of residents, visitors, and businesses with an initial focus on the Lithgow Main Street precinct.
+It sets out a long-term vision (10 years) with a short-term (3 years) Implementation Plan for how publicly accessible EV charging infrastructure will be deployed within the Lithgow LGA.
+The resulting services are intended to benefit residents, visitors, and businesses with an initial focus on the Lithgow Main Street precinct.

 The strategy has been prepared to ensure strategic alignment with other relevant policies, funding opportunities and plans at local, state and national levels.